 It may be tricky to edit the video to make it a reasonable size for sharing.
 A 70 second video can be 1GB! if you want to produce a movie, you will need to use something like Windows Movie Maker or Camtasia Studio.
 Streaming over the Internet is another thing altogether.
 If you want to share your video online, there are services like Web Video Zone (for professional looking video) or you can post them on YouTube.

-Cost: The set up at thebirdshed.com cost $80 for the Birdhouse Spycam camera, plus $32 for one extension cable.
+Cost: In 2012, the set up at thebirdshed.com cost $80 to $100 for the Birdhouse Spycam camera, plus $32 for one extension cable.
 You can get a similar color infrared camera at Sam's (see below) for $40, plus the extension cable.
 The ADS Tech VideoXpress hookup for the computer would be an additional $55.
 The EasyCap can be had for around $15.
 We paid $15 for a little cheapie black and white TV, but you can hook it up to an existing TV/VCR.
 So you can buy the whole thing for about $100-150.

 Other Options: Wireless cameras are also available, but you need a power source like a solar-powered battery, I'm sure not sure what their reach is, and there may be Internet interference issues.
 Some color cameras are apparently not ready for prime time inside a nestbox, as they require more light, although some folks use them with a set up that allows sufficient light into the box.
 But I expect the technology to advance quickly.